cloud-ark/kubeplus/Guidelines.md

-By surfacing the composition information as an annotation on CRD, it is possible to build tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) that show Object composition tree for custom resource instances by working on the CRD definition.
+By surfacing the composition information as an annotation on CRD, it is possible to build tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) that show Object composition tree for custom resource instances by using the CRD definition.
 OwnerReferences (guideline #2) are also crucial in this regard.